 Is it safe to eat a vegetarian or vegan pregnancy diet?

-Eating a vegan diet during pregnancy can be challenging and requires extra care and nutrition knowledge to ensure you’re getting the right amount of key vitamins and minerals.
+Nutritional guidance is crucial to prevent deficiencies that could affect fetal development.
+Eating a vegan diet while pregnant can be challenging and requires extra care and nutrition knowledge to ensure you’re getting the right amount of key vitamins and minerals.

 Vegan pregnancy diet – what you need to know